ydydsnyd/mono/packages/replicache/doc/docs/reference/server-push.md

 ### Applying Mutations in Batches

 The simplest way to process mutations is to run and commit each mutation and its `lastMutationID` update in its own transaction.
 However, for efficiency, you can apply a batch of mutations together and then update the database with their effects and the new `lastMutationID` in a single transaction.
-The [Example Todo app](https://github.com/rocicorp/replicache-todo) contains an example of this pattern in [replicache-transaction.ts](https://github.com/rocicorp/replicache-nextjs/blob/main/src/backend/replicache-transaction.ts).
+The [todo-nextjs](https://github.com/rocicorp/todo-nextjs) sample contains an example of this pattern in [push.ts](https://github.com/rocicorp/todo-nextjs/blob/main/pages/api/replicache/push.ts#L67).

 ### Error Handling